 Description

-In the collection period between 1901-1902, military interventions against the "Bangwa" took place, in which which Strümpell was involved as a lieutenant or first lieutenant in the German Schutztruppe was involved.
-The structural connection between between military penetration and the collection points to a context of violence in which Strümpell acquired the "Bangwa" collection. acquired.
+Military interventions against the "Bangwa" took place in the collection period between 1901-1902, in which Strümpell was involved as a lieutenant or first lieutenant of the German Schutztruppe.
+The structural connection between military penetration and collecting points to a context of violence in which Strümpell acquired the "Bangwa" collection.

 Donation